 It is good to be writing again.
 Why the absence?
 Our family is growing!
 We look forward to meeting our third child in October.
 Recently my boys and I were able to listen to the heartbeat at my first appointment with the midwife.
 What a joy to hear as I am finally starting to surface from the sickness that has been overtaking my days.
 Though it wasn't as bad as my first two pregnancies, it was somehow worse - I'm not in my 20’s anymore!
 This new life has really done a 180 on my energy, appetite and motivation.
 I've had this love/hate relationship with food - I'm starving, but nothing tastes good.
 I look forward to gaining my weight back and then some in the weeks ahead.
 While some women dread the climbing numbers on the scale, I anticipate it.
 It is the only time in my life that I don't look like Olive Oil.
 By six months of pregnancy folks will be asking me how many weeks or days I have left.
 HA!
 They don't believe me when I tell them months until my newest arrival.

-Jason is waiting to
+Jason is waiting to hear the heartbeat |

 Complete strangers become experts when a woman is expecting.
 Without a doubt I’ll be told the gender, the timing of the birth and whether or not this should be my last one.
 Looking back I actually put up with some very rude comments over the years.
 I was once TOLD within the walls of my church to go on birth control pills soon after becoming engaged.
 “You’re not going to have as many children as your Mother-in-law, are you?” was some more unsolicited advice.
 Some Christians can really point the finger of judgment toward the evils of the Pro-Choice movement, yet they seem to have the same wrong attitude toward the blessings of babies.
 I no longer feel the need to nod and smile at unwelcomed opinions that may come my way.
 But perhaps I’m “old enough” to make my own decisions now; being a married woman in my twenties didn’t seem to merit me that right.